brycewray/hugo-site/content/posts/2019/09/back-with-hugo.md

 That crunching sound you heard was from my toes, getting crushed by Mr. Copes's words.

-Mind you, if Hugo *is* "boring," that's in a good way.
-It's not The Hot Shiny.
-But it's definitely bulletproof.
+(Mind you, if Hugo *is* "boring," that's in a good way, the "I-don't-get-excited-about-the-air-I-breathe-either" way.
+Hugo is surely not The Hot Shiny---but it's definitely bulletproof.)

+Over and above that consideration is the simple fact that I wanted this site to be about content, not about the vehicle in which I provide it.
+Mr. Copes's admonitions hit home quite surely in that regard.

 ## Still learning, but not leaving again (really)

-I'll keep reading about other SSGs and their respective software stacks.
+I'll keep learning about other SSGs and their respective software stacks.
 I may even keep trying them---on my own local system.[^learnHugo]

 [^learnHugo]: Also: as I took a fresh look at Hugo's docs upon deciding to return, I have found out there's a lot more under its hood than I knew, and I will spend time getting better acquainted with it.
 While it won't be the exact kind of new knowledge I'd originally planned to seek, it will be challenging---and that definitely **was** a prerequisite.